aliiraza4064/Prometheus/Alertmanager(systemd).md

 ### Step 4 – Configure Alertmanager

-Create a Prometheus user, required directories, and make prometheus user as the owner of those directories.
+Create a alertmanager user, required directories, and make alertmanager user as the owner of those directories.

 ```
 groupadd -f alertmanager